pycage/pilvini/README.md

      For SSL, you will also have to supply a server certificate.
    * `ssl_certificate` The path to the SSL server certificate if SSL is enabled.
    * `ssl_key` The path to the SSL server private key if SSL is enabled.
+   * `root` The root path served by *pilvini*.
+Files outside this path cannot be accessed by users.

  * `authentication` This is the authentication configuration section.
    * `method` The HTTP authentication method to use.
 Either `basic` or `digest`.